 But what does it actually mean?

 Put simply, it’s a style of work where everyone is freelance.
 Doing a number of jobs or “gigs” to create a full-time income.
 The term has generally been used to describe lower earners.
-Increasingly though, it refers to any freelancer taking control of the gigs they undertake to build up their earnings on their own terms within in the field, or fields, of their choosing.
+Increasingly though, it refers to any freelancer taking control of the gigs they undertake to build up their earnings.
+Doing so on their own terms within in the field, or fields, of their choosing.
 There can however, be some negativity surrounding the term, particularly with reference to zero hour contracts.
 Any negativity associated is mostly down to zero hour employers putting a positive spin on an undesirable prospect.

 Who does the gig economy include?